 Train and positively enforce your cat to scratch in certain places

 Constant reinforcement by showing them where scratching is appropriate is the ticket to keeping your furniture looking nice as well as keeping your cat happy.

-Provide your cats with appropriate scratching places
+Provide your cat with appropriate scratching places

 In fact, our two Maine Coon cats prefer the cardboard cat scratchers.
-And we like them too since they are recycled corrugated cardboard that’s earth friendly and biodegradable.
+We like them too since they are recycled corrugated cardboard that’s totally earth-friendly and biodegradable.

-But cats are also champion climbers.
-So providing a tall cat scratching post or cat condo may keep them from climbing all over your expensive furniture.
-Scratching posts and cat towers are fantastic to keep in big rig motorhomes, fifth wheels and toy haulers to set near a window.
+Since cats are also champion climbers, a cat tower with an attached scratching post is a fantastic to keep in big rig motorhomes, fifth wheels and toy haulers to set near a window.

 Now, for smaller RVs, motorhomes and campers, you may have to resort to getting your cat a smaller cat scratch posts.
-We created our own scratch posts for our fifth wheel using thick cardboard mailing tubes and sisal rope.
+We actually created our own scratch posts for our fifth wheel using thick cardboard mailing tubes and sisal rope.

 While some cats love vertical cat scratchers or slanted cat scratching posts, other cats may prefer scratching horizontally.
 So, pay particular attention to which position your feline friend prefers to scratch.

 Cover furniture or areas where cats may scratch